hadber/game-of-life/README.md

 Usage
 ---------------------
 You can left-click to set a cell as 'alive' or right-click to set it as 'dead'.
 The game starts as paused.
-To unpause (or pause later), press `space`.
+To unpause (or pause later), press `space` on your keyboard.

 Demo
 ---------------------